annabison/annabison.github.io/index.md

 ### Hey there! 👋

-I’m Anna Bison, a PhD student in Computer Science focusing on Graph Neural Networks.
+I’m Anna Bison, a PhD student in Computer Science at the [Department of Mathematics](https://www.math.unipd.it, University of Padova, working on Graph Neural Networks under the supervision of Prof. Alessandro Sperduti.

-I hold a MSc in Computer Science and a BSc in Physics, both from the University of Padua ([DM](https://www.math.unipd.it), [DFA](https://www.dfa.unipd.it)).
+I hold a MSc in Computer Science and a BSc in Physics, both from the University of Padua.
 I enjoy using mathematics to analyze anything.

 My non-scientific interests include gym and running.
 During high school, I also dedicated three intense years to [playing piano](https://www.youtube.com/watch?v=EzEqQUG-qkw).